Eldamira/CVManager/README.md

 # Resume Management System

 ## Instructions
 Clone the project and use npm install to install the dependancies.

-Add
+## Install Notes